Koatty/koatty_core/docs/api/koatty_core.koattymetadata.get.md

 ## KoattyMetadata.get() method

-Gets a list of all values associated with the key.
-Normalizes the key.
+Gets a list of all values associated with the key

 **Signature:**